Quantum Information Dimension and Geometric Entropy: Examples

-This first example of calculating the quantum information dimension and dimensional quantum entropy provides basic intuition about what these quantities convey about a system's overall behavior resulting from its correlations with the environment.
+This first example of calculating the quantum information dimension and dimensional quantum entropy provides basic intuition about what these quantities convey about a system's overall behavior resulting from its correlations with an environment.